Afropolitan: Overview

-The term was popularized in 2005 by a widely disseminated essay, 'Bye-Bye, Babar: The Rise of The Afropolitan' by the author Taiye Selasi.
+The term was popularized in 2005 by a widely disseminated essay, 'Bye-Bye, Barbar: The Rise of The Afropolitan' by the author Taiye Selasi.
 Originally published in March 2005 in the Africa Issue of the LIP Magazine, the essay defines an Afropolitan identity, sensibility and experience.
-The critiques of the Afropolitan, as portrayed by Selasi in Bye-Bye, Babar, condemn its elitism and class biased approach.
+The critiques of the Afropolitan, as portrayed by Selasi in Bye-Bye, Barbar, condemn its elitism and class biased approach.
 Susanne Gehrmann states that Selasi's Afropolitan "is addicted to urban hip life" and "international careers".
 However, the essay is important in discussing where emigrants of Africa fit into the spectrum of African.
-Knudsen and Rahbek suggest that Bye-Bye, Babar "is an integral part [in the] ongoing conversation about the relationship between identity and individuality" in the way that it "speaks to the individual" who may feel alone in the sense that they do not have "labels or identities" to understand their positioning in the world.
+Knudsen and Rahbek suggest that Bye-Bye, Barbar "is an integral part [in the] ongoing conversation about the relationship between identity and individuality" in the way that it "speaks to the individual" who may feel alone in the sense that they do not have "labels or identities" to understand their positioning in the world.
 In 2006 the essay was republished by the Michael Stevenson Gallery in Cape Town and in 2007 by The Nation in Nairobi, whereupon it became popular.

-Mbembe’s short piece “Afropolitanism” followed two years after "Bye-Bye, Babar (Or: What is an Afropolitan?)".
+Mbembe’s short piece “Afropolitanism” followed two years after "Bye-Bye, Barbar (Or: What is an Afropolitan?)".
 It was a contribution to an essay collection entitled Africa Remix – Contemporary Art of a Continent that accompanied a touring exhibition of the same name.
 Mbembe presents his idea of Afropolitanism as a thoroughly African way of being.
 This Afropolitanism includes a critical examination of Africa and the world.
 Human mobility is central to Selasi's and Mbembe's conceptions of Afropolitanism.
 Unlike Selasi, whose contemporary notion of Afropolitanism only considers the last couple of decades and voluntary movement, Mbembe finds forced movement – of which the transatlantic slave trade is an extreme example – as capable of leading to an Afropolitan way of being as well.
 Mbembe asserts that people on the African continent have always mixed elements of different cultures, beliefs and ways of being.
 Movement (to, from and across the continent) and encounters naturally lead to Afropolitanism’s essential characteristic: a “broad-mindedness”, which enables creative and critical thinking with relevance for local and global contexts.